Andrew Clarke (cricketer, born 1961): Minor counties

 He appeared once for the Second XI of Derbyshire in 1992, against the Second XI of Yorkshire.
 His trial with Derbyshire was not successful, with the county not pursuing their interest in him.
 He joined Buckinghamshire in 1994, making his debut for the county in the 1994 Minor Counties Championship against Northumberland.
 His debut in the MCCA Knockout Trophy came in the same season, against Berkshire in the competition's quarter-final.
 However, at this time Buckinghamshire were permitted to take part in the NatWest Trophy with the first-class counties.
 He made his first appearance for the county in the List A format against Essex in the 1997 NatWest Trophy.
 In his first stint with the county, he played a further 2 List A matches: against the Yorkshire Cricket Board and Warwickshire, both in the 1999 NatWest Trophy.

 He left Buckinghamshire for Norfolk in 2000, making 9 Minor Counties Championship appearances and 4 MCCA Knockout Trophy matches.
 Clarke also played 2 List A matches in his sole season with Norfolk, both coming in the 2000 NatWest Trophy against Cornwall and Dorset, taking 2 wickets at an average of 28.50.
 Clarke returned to Buckinghamshire after his sole season with Norfolk.
 He played Minor counties cricket for Buckinghamshire until 2003, making 15 further Minor Counties Championship appearances, bringing the total amount he played for Buckinghamshire to 62.
 He also made a total of 15 MCCA Knockout Trophy matches for the county.
 His return to Buckinghamshire brought him some success in List A cricket.
 He made 6 further appearances for the county, that last coming against Gloucestershire in the 2003 Cheltenham & Gloucester Trophy.
 This competition was his most successful, with Clarke ending it as the competition's leading wicket-taker with 11.
 His best figures in List A cricket came during this competition, when he took 5/36 against Suffolk.
 In total, Clarke played 9 List A matches for Buckinghamshire, taking 17 wickets at an average of 21.76.
-His retired from county cricket following the 2003 season.
+He retired from county cricket following the 2003 season.